ahmedalm1/cv-knowledge-engine-accelerator/README.md

 ### Step 3: Create the Skillset
 #### Step 3a: Custom Skill
+In VS Code, create an HTTP Trigger Azure Function in Python, and replace the code in the "init" file with the code provided in [Assets/Function Script](https://github.com/AhmedAlmu/cv-knowledge-engine-accelerator/tree/main/Assets/Function%20Script).

+This process should be done twice to create two functions, one for Text Extraction and the other for Years of Experience.

+In Text Extraction, make sure to add the values for the Cognitive Services Key and Endpoint in the script, and add "requests" in the requirments file.

+To deploy the function, you can follow the instructions provided in here: [Develop Azure Functions by using Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=python).

+After deploying both custom skill functions, we can procceed to create the Skillset.

 #### Step 3b: Built-in Skills
+In Postman, navigate to Create Skillset and run the request.

+This will create a Skillstet that identifies all the information to be extracted from the CVs.

 ### Step 4: Create the Index
 In Postman, navigate to Create Index and run the request.